Infraviored/alexa_list_ha_import/README.md

 ## About This Repository

 This is a personal collection of Home Assistant Add-ons.
+This repository is a fork of [thiagobruch/HA_Addons](https://github.com/thiagobruch/HA_Addons) and contains personal modifications and fixes.

 ## Add-ons